posit-dev/shiny-assistant/app_prompt.md

 {language_specific_prompt}

+Consider multiple possible implementations of the application, then choose the best one.
 Remember to create a fully functional Shiny for {language} app that accurately reflects the user's requirements.
 If you're unsure about any aspect of the app, make a reasonable decision and explain your choice in a comment.

 {verbosity}